-Lost LeBlanc – Christian LeBlanc is a Canadian traveller who primarily focuses on budget travelling South East Asia.
+Lost LeBlanc – Christian LeBlanc is a Canadian traveler who primarily focuses on budget traveling South East Asia.
 Most of his content is based around the hook that anyone can escape their 9-5 and travel and follow their dreams.
 It’s inspiring, and as you can imagine, his core followers are those who themselves want to go out in the world and travel.
 Who do you think are his sharers?
 Its young people who have just come out of college but want something more out of their lives than just building wealth and work 9-5 all their lives.
 Christian’s core hook is to inspire people, and that’s what makes people follow and worship him.
 Even in his posts – you’d find a ton of comments where people are tagging their friends!
 Imagine a 100 people cross promoting you to their friends by word of mouth every time you post on Instagram.

 Every week or so you should work and put out content that is curated to get shared.
 I want you to –